slappforge/lambda-debugging-workshops/java-debugging/README.md

 06 Feb 2020 19:18:56,028 ide-to-svr Ready for the Lambda function to start and connect..
 ```

-Now you can use the Test button from the Lambda console to trigger the function, and the IDE will stop at your breakpoint.
-Then you can view the local variable ‘message’ and change its value, say to “Hello Live Debug!”, step through, or resume the program to let it continue until end.
+Now you can use the **Test** button from the Lambda console to trigger the function, and the IDE will stop at your breakpoint.
+Then you can view the local variable `message` and change its value, say to `"Hello Live Debug!"`,
+step through, or resume the program to let it continue until end.

 ![Lambda function Live Debug](images/aws-remote-live-debug-breakpoint.PNG "Lambda function Live Debug")